indykiss/DataStructures-Algos/Checklist.md

 ## The Plan

 - Practice & review: Start simple for quick confidence then build up
+- [X] have been reviewed leading up to Mon Feb 8.
+Need to briefly touch the below topics for that time frame.
+Delete the [X]s on Monday.

-    - Strings
+    - Strings [X]
-    - Arrays
+    - Arrays [X]
     - Hash tables
     - Stacks
     - Queues
-    - Linked Lists
+    - Linked Lists [X]
     - Trees:
         - BST
         - Heap / priority queue (type of tree)